Azure-Samples/java-aks-keyvault-tls/workflow.md

       FRONTENDCERTTYPE: certmanager-staging
     secrets:
       AZURE_CREDENTIALS: ${{ secrets.AZURE_CREDENTIALS }}

 ```

 You need to provide Azure Credentials in order for the appropriate Azure resources to be configured.
 The format of these secrets is as explained [here](https://github.com/Azure/login#configure-a-service-principal-with-a-secret).
 Although it may appear you are passing secrets, the way GitHub deals with secrets is handled securely.
-Secrets and parameters are not sent to this repo, simply the reusable workflow file is downloaded to your GitHub runner where the activity takes place.
+Secrets and parameters are not sent to this repo, simply the reusable workflow file is downloaded to your GitHub runner where all the activity takes place.